stakemix/SolanaValidatorGuide/README.md

 - High IO SSD Disks / NVME Disks ( NVME may not sustain for too long due to the intensity of writes )

 ## Lets harden your server first
-The first thing to do when you receive your virtual machine or server is to harden the server atleast to cover the basics.
+The first thing to do when you receive your virtual machine or server is to harden the server to cover the basics.
 While server hardening is a much broader topic, we recommend atleast the following steps to ensure that your server is protected from unnecessary intrusions.
 ###### Upgrade all your software and ensure you have UFW ( firewall ) installed
 ```
 $ sudo apt update